jdwd40/jdwd40/README.md

 **Background:**

-Transitioned from roles in warehouse, tech support, and delivery driving to web development, a field discovered during a period of illness and family care.
-Despite these challenges, my passion for coding and web development has been a constant.
-Over the past 3 years, this passion has driven me to continue learning and improving my skills in the field, even in the face of intermittent opportunities to fully immerse myself in coding.
-This self-driven pursuit of knowledge and skill in web development stands as a testament to my commitment and love for this ever-evolving field.
+I've worn a few hats in my life – from warehouse worker and tech support to delivery driver.
+But four years ago, I discovered the world of web development, and it's been a game-changer.
+I've been on a rollercoaster of learning and growth, squeezing in coding whenever I could, even when life threw curveballs.
+It hasn't always been easy, but the passion for building websites and apps keeps me going.
+I'm excited to see where this journey takes me next!.

 ---